razvanilin/encircledme/README.md

 # Encircled Me #

-A web app that allows users to create their own contact page with links to social media.
-Sample: [razvanilin.com](http://razvanilin.com/)
+A web app that allows users to create their own contact page with links to social media or other websites.

+### The app is now live here: [encircled.me](http://encircled.me/) ##
+* Give it a try
+* Keep in mind that this is not a stable version and most important of all - it's not secure
+* Don't use passwords that you use for other accounts (e.g. online banking)
+* Feel free to open issues or send pull requests

 ## Dev Environment Set-Up ##